core-wg/transport-indication/draft-ietf-core-transport-indication.md

 #### Application mandating SVCB

-An application's policy is to mandate client support for SVCB records, and to require that a security mechanism must be used where credentials are backed either by DNSSEC or by the Web PKI.
+An example application's policy is to mandate client support for SVCB records, and to require that a security mechanism must be used where credentials are backed either by DNSSEC or by the Web PKI.

 A server operator is running in a legacy network that only provides an IPv4 address behind NAT with a dynamic public address,